PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 option to API server.
 The referenced file must contain one or more certificate authorities to use to validate client certificates presented to the API server.
 If a client certificate is presented and verified, the common name of the subject is used as the user name for the request.
-As of Kubernetes 1.4, client certificates can also indicate a user's group memberships using the certificate's organization fields.
+As of PlaidCloud 1.4, client certificates can also indicate a user's group memberships using the certificate's organization fields.
 To include multiple group memberships for a user, include multiple organization fields in the certificate.